 Work environment i.e. the workstation, sites and equipment for required work

 2.6 The Clerk and any managers will receive suitable training to enable them to fulfil their functions and will continue to ensure that there is a trained staff Mental Health First Aider and Mental Health Champion.
 This will support the delivery of this Policy, the identification of early warning signs of poor mental health, the identification and amelioration of workplace triggers for poor mental health or stress, and the signposting to sources of support.

+2.7 Where the Council has delegated authority to the Clerk for identified measures to support staff, the Clerk will ensure responses to requests for support are acknowledged within 3 working days and updates, where relevant, will be given in intervals not exceeding 10 subsequent working days.

-2.7 The Clerk will ensure that the Council is advised of any resources and support required for the fulfilment of this policy.
+2.8 The Clerk will ensure that the Council is advised of any resources and support required for the fulfilment of this policy.